komiwalnut/ronin-wallet-tracker/README.md

 ## Features

-- Monitors a specified Ronin wallet for incoming ERC-20 token transfers.
+- Monitors a specified Ronin wallet for both incoming and outgoing ERC-20 token transfers.
-- Sends a Discord notification when a new transaction is detected.
+- Sends a Discord notification when new transactions are detected.
-- Includes detailed information about the transaction in the notification:
+- Notifications include detailed transaction information:
   - Token symbol
   - Transaction hash
-  - Sender address
+  - Sender or recipient address
-  - Amount received
+  - Amount transferred (formatted with commas and up to 3 decimal places)
+  - Contract verification status (verified ✅ or unverified ❌)
+- Tracks up to the last 20 transactions to detect new activity.

 ### How It Works